 By Cheri Sicard

-After buying a used RV that is no longer produced and that came with no owner’s manuals, I knew this was a question I needed help with.
-And perhaps some of you do too, as I can’t be the only one in these circumstances.
+After buying a used RV that is no longer produced and that came with no owner’s manuals, I knew when I received this question that I would need some help answering it.
+And perhaps some of you would, too, as I can’t be the only one in these circumstances.

-One of our favorite RV YouTube channel hosts, Josh the RV Nerd, is here to help in the video below.
+One of our favorite RV YouTube channel hosts, Josh the RV Nerd (now at Bish’s RV), offers help in the video near the bottom of this article.

 Josh says that you can nerd out and do a lot of formulas and technical calculations.
 He will leave the actual calculations to you but the basic formula is: